 XYLENE POWER LTD.

-The Climate Change website section reviews the physics of carbon dioxide triggered global warming and the reasons why it is essential to immediately cease use of fossil carbon as a source of prime energy.
+The Climate Change website section reviews the physics of global warming and the reasons why it is essential to immediately cease use of fossil carbon as a source of prime energy.

-Good videos showing climate change as indicated by 20 years of satellite photos is available at:
+Videos showing climate change as indicated by 20 years of satellite photos are available at:

 THE CHANGING COLORS OF OUR LIVING PLANET